AnBowell/s3-filesystem/README.md

 This crate is a simple wrapper for file interactions with S3.
 It enables you to open a file, write a file, and perform a walk through the objects in an S3 bucket.
 Both reading and writing will create a copy on your machine to make S3 feel as much like your local file system as possible.

-This crate utilises the offical AWS SDK for S3 operations and uses Tokio for local IO.
+This crate utilises the official AWS SDK for S3 operations and uses Tokio for local IO.

+When using the crate, be careful!
+Writing files can overwrite data previously there and using S3 will incur costs.

 # Usage
 First create an OpenOptions struct containing the bucket you wish to connect to and where you wish files to be cached to.

 There are then three functions available
-- **open_s3**: Downloads the file and opens it and returns a Tokio File for data to be read from as standard.
+- **[crate::OpenOptions::open_s3]**: Downloads the file and opens it and returns a Tokio File for data to be read from as standard.
-- **write_s3**: Writes the file to disk and to S3, returning the Tokio File.
+- **[crate::OpenOptions::write_s3]**: Writes the file to disk and to S3, returning the Tokio File.
-- **walkdir**: Walks through the objects in the S3 bucket, with an optional path to walk through a subset of objects.
+- **[crate::OpenOptions::walkdir]**: Walks through the objects in the S3 bucket, with an optional path to walk through a subset of objects.

 ## Open a file